joridouglas01/hello-world/README.md

 # hello-world
-learning how o use github
+learning how to use github